lirsacc/lirsac.me/content/writing/2014-05-11-host-on-amazon-s3-and-deploy-with-github-and-travis/index.md

 This was written a while ago and is most likely not completely accurate.
 There is also many better options to do just this with less hassle.
 Notable changes since I wrote this:

-- This site is now hosted on [Netlify](https://www.netlify.com/) which is an order of magnitude simpler to setup at the cost of having all my eggs in one basket
+- This site is now hosted on [Netlify](https://www.netlify.com/) which is super simple to setup at the cost of having all my eggs in one basket
 - Github recently [announced](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/) HTTPS support for custom pages using domain.
 - This site is built with [Gutenberg](https://github.com/Keats/gutenberg).